Dawn of Nemunas: 2024 parliamentary election

-Ahead of the 2024 Lithuanian parliamentary election, Prime Minister Ingrida Šimonytė of the TS–LKD and President Gitanas Nausėda warned parties against forming a coalition with NA due to Žemaitaitis' antisemitic statements.
+Prior to the election, Prime Minister Ingrida Šimonytė of the TS–LKD and President Gitanas Nausėda warned parties against forming a coalition with NA due to Žemaitaitis's antisemitic statements.
 TS-LKD leader Gabrielius Landsbergis urged other parties to form a cordon sanitaire against it.
 After the president's warnings, the Social Democratic Party of Lithuania (LSDP), which had initially viewed NA as a potential partner after elections, ruled out forming a coalition with it.

 The election was held in two rounds on 13 and 27 October 2024.
 NA came in third place overall in the election, receiving about 15% of the vote and securing 20 seats in parliament.
 On 7 November, the LSDP backtracked from their earlier position, and invited NA and the Union of Democrats "For Lithuania" (DSVL) to form a ruling coalition.

-On 8 November, the New York Times published an article about the party, focusing largely on Žemaitaitis' reputation for antisemitism.
+On 8 November, the New York Times published an article about the party, focusing largely on Žemaitaitis's reputation for antisemitism.
 The same day, over thirty non-governmental organizations based in Lithuania signed an open letter to the LSDP against allowing NA into the government, stating that the party's inclusion would harm human rights, democracy, and national security, as well as the country's international reputation.
 On 8 November, United States Senator Ben Cardin, the chair of the Senate Foreign Relations Committee, also released a statement condemning the decision.
 Further criticism came from German MPs Roderich Kiesewetter and Michael Roth, Polish senator Michał Kamiński, and the Israeli embassy.